Lapeer Community Schools in collaboration with the University of Michigan-Flint will offer students the Humanities Program.

 Application and Submission Deadline

-DEEP applications are available in the high school guidance office.
-You may also download a copy of the applicatoion.
+Dual enrollment applications are available in each high school guidance office.
+You may also download a copy of the application.